tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/README.md

 Latest news are in the [Release Notes](https://github.com/tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/blob/master/RELEASENOTES.md).

+## Features
-## Main Features
+### Main Features
-* Fast clock for fast time simulation with option to locally start and stop simulation.
+* Fast clock for fast time with option to start and stop from any device.
 * Fast clock administration for setting game length, fast clock speed etc.
 * Digital and analogue clock display.
 * User interface supports **15 European languages**, ideal for module meetings with people from several countries.